tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 if it helps clarify the usage of the target word.
 However, prefer examples that aren't too long.
 You can affect your review time if you often choose long context.
-It's okay to add parts of sentences to Anki as long as they retain distinct meanings.
+It's okay to add parts of longer sentences to Anki.
+The clause must remain grammatically correct and retain a distinct meaning.

 ## How to choose words